dragon7-fc/CarND-Advanced-Lane-Lines/README.md

 3. Curvature too large.

-   If the curvature is too large, my lane detction algorithm may fail to detect lane with the background.
-I may need to incress the degree of polynomial.
+   If the curvature is too large, my lane detection algorithm may fail to detect lane with the background.
+I may need to increase the degree of polynomial.